sereysethy/cmd_risk_assessment/README.md

 This config file can be overried by mapping a custom file to `/code/config.json`.
 In this case, the `var` folder has to be mapped to `/code/var` which should contain a trained risk model.

+## Docker image

+* To build Docker image, run `docker compose build`.
+This will create two images:
+    - WSGI Web application which will load the trained model
+    - An Nginx web server that will do proxy pass to the WSGI application.
+* To run the application, run `docker compose up -d`.
+This will run the web server on port `80`.